Home » A Woman’s Guide to Cold Weather Hiking; Clothes, Gear, & Tips

 You have two options here and it depends if you are hiking in the snow or not…

-Best Overall: 🏆 G Gradual Women’s Fleece Lined Winter Leggings with Pockets ($25-35 on Amazon) Pictured above.
+Best Fleece Lined Leggings: ⬆️🏆 G Gradual Women’s Fleece Lined Winter Leggings with Pockets ($25-35 on Amazon) Pictured above.
 I love these water-resistant thermal pants.
 I wore them hiking in 20-degree temps in Vermont and my legs never felt cold.
-Lots of colors to choose from!

-6: Women’s Winter/Snow Hat
+7: Women’s Winter/Snow Hat

-A fleece-lined hat with a thicker band to keep your ears warm in case of wind or snow is ideal!
 You can always pack a hat if you’re unsure if you’ll need it.
-It tends to be windier and colder on top of a mountain!
+And remember, it will be windier and colder on top of a mountain!

-7: Gloves/Mittens🧤
+8: Gloves/Mittens🧤

 Mittens over gloves, any day!
 Being next to someone helps you stay warm and retain body heat, right?!
 Same for your fingers!
 Just think of them as separate people.
 Keep them close!